A Global Conservation Consortium for Oak

 One consortium is focused on conserving species of oak (genus Quercus).
 The Global Conservation Consortium for Oak (GCCO) brings together the world’s oak experts, conservationists, and the botanic garden community to ensure that no wild species of oak becomes extinct.
 Established in 2019 in partnership with BGCI, the American Public Gardens Association, the Center for Plant Conservation, and ArbNet, and led by The Morton Arboretum, the GCCO works in a coordinated and collaborative way to achieve the following objectives:

-- Establish and foster a network of experts
+- Establish and foster a network of experts in target groups to participate in Consortium activities

-- Establish and manage coordinated ex situ collections of high conservation value
+- Establish and manage coordinated ex situ collections of high conservation value to support in situ action

 - Ensure that threatened species are conserved in situ

-- Increase public awareness and engagement.
+- Increase public awareness and engagement in tree conservation

 The GCCO was initially established with a focus in North America, but is expanding to include members from around the world, with a focus on gardens in and near the diversity hotspots for oaks – Mexico and China/Southeast Asia.